great-lakes-ai-lab/deepsensor-greatlakes/data/README.md

 # `data/` Folder

-This folder is used to organize configuration, model artifacts, and related files for the Great Lakes Sea Surface Temperature (SST) Project.
+This folder is used to organize configuration, model artifacts, and related files.

 ## Folder Structure